unoplatform/Uno.Telerik.UI-For-UWP/README.md

 Before contributing to UI for UWP, please:

-1. Read and sign the [Telerik UI for UWP Contribution License Agreement](https://docs.google.com/forms/d/e/1FAIpQLSfQAzVxnnfwRQmtJCVmB41_ig1gYow--Gr8qLvaDxJRNHPtUQ/viewform), to confirm you've read and acknowledged the legal aspects of your contributions, and
-2. Read our [contribution guide](CONTRIBUTING.md), which houses all of the necessary info to:
+Read our [contribution guide](CONTRIBUTING.md), which houses all of the necessary info to:
   * submit bugs,
   * request new features, and,
   * walk you through the entire process of preparing your code for a Pull Request.